Schokolade-spec/Vooho/README.md

 # Vooho

-Vooho is a design sharing site
+Vooho is a design sharing site.
+❌ Site not yet finished.